UNICORE-EU/uftp-docs/source/user-docs/uftp-client/index.rst

 the :ref:`uftpd` for transferring data or making a file operation.

 The UFTP client supports username/password authentication, OIDC token authentication and ssh-key authentication.
 It supports multiple concurrent FTP connections for highly efficient data transfers in high-performance environments.

-.. topic:: Documentation for UNICORE Users
+.. topic:: User Documentation

   :doc:`installing`
       How to install and configure the UNICORE Client.